 There was plenty I expected to see on the tour — the Forbidden Forest, Dumbledore’s office, the Weasley clock in The Burrow, the Hogwarts Express — and there they were in all their glory.
 What I enjoyed most about the tour, though, were the little details I hadn’t considered before arriving.

 Tom Riddle’s massive tomb from Goblet of Fire, for instance, was one of my favorites.
 And the door to the Chamber of Secrets.
 And the letters flying around the living room of Privet Drive, where there was a certificate hanging to honor Dudley for “always eating up his lunch.”
 And Nagini uncoiled, stretched across a wooden table, reaching for her human meal.
 And Ron’s quilt spread over his bunk in Gryffindor Tower.

 There were all sorts of moments suspended in time, things I didn’t know I wanted to see until I was looking at them.
 They were the greatest because I hadn’t been able to anticipate them.

 There was one section that really caught me off guard, though, which I loved all the more for it.
-I had assumed most of the creatures of Harry Potter were CGI; they partly were.
-Tons of them were also physical beings, though, made of silicone or plastic, and there are oodles of them towards the end of the tour.
+I had assumed most of the creatures of Harry Potter were CGI.
+They partly were, but many were also physical beings, made of silicone or plastic, displayed towards the end of the tour.

 A scaly basilisk head protruded from one wall, right above its stripped skeleton from a later film.
 Fawkes the phoenix didn’t cry, but gazed majestically from a golden perch.
 There’s a mermaid head, sans-body, screeching with her black tongue on full display, but she isn’t as scary as the shriveled, veiny Voldemort.
 How he had overgrown fingernails and huge feet just moments after being made flesh again is a mystery I do not want to solve.